DarkPoulet/eggnoggplusplus/README.md

 ## Repository overview ##
 ```
 .
-├── eggnoggplus-linux 				-> standard game
+├── eggnoggplus-linux               -> standard linux game
 │   └── ...
+├── eggnoggplus-win                 -> standard windows game
+│   └── ...
+├── main.py                         -> The file you want to run
 ├── maps                            -> new maps
 │   ├── dejavu.map
 │   └── map_bubble_classic.map
-├── my_eggnogg						-> generated game
+├── my_eggnogg_linux                -> generated game for linux
 │   └── ...
+├── my_eggnogg_win                  -> generated game for windows
+│   └── ...
 ├── README.md                       -> you should read it
-├── ressources						-> a copy of the binary
+├── ressources                      -> a copy of the binaries
+│   ├── eggnoggplus-linux
-│   └── eggnoggplus
+│   └── eggnoggplus-windows.exe
 └── src                             -> source code of script
     ├── functions.py
-    ├── load_map.py
     └── parameters.py
 ```